-Malaysian palm giant bars suppliers amid deforestation worries
+Malaysian palm giant bars supplier, identifies risky ones amid deforestation worries

-CAREY ISLAND, Malaysia (Reuters) - Sime Darby Plantation, the world’s largest palm oil planter, has suspended two Malaysian suppliers for failing to meet its environmental standards and identified 55 others as “high-risk” in recent months as it fights against deforestation.
+CAREY ISLAND, Malaysia (Reuters) - Sime Darby Plantation, the world’s largest palm oil planter, has suspended a supplier for failing to meet its environmental standards and identified 54 others as “high-risk” in Malaysia and Indonesia in recent months as it fights against deforestation.

 Sime Darby is potentially one of the biggest losers from a European backlash against an industry accused of clearing vast areas of tropical rainforest to make way for plantations.

-Company officials said this was the first such action taken since the launch of an online tool last May which allows anyone to trace the sources of its palm oil and raise complaints if necessary.
+Company officials said this was the first such action taken since the launch of its online tool Crosscheck last May which allows anyone to trace the sources of its palm oil and raise complaints if necessary.

 The company, which counts Nestle, McDonald’s, Unilever and Ferrero as customers, refines 4 million tonnes of palm oil a year in Malaysia, 1 million tonnes of which is sourced from third parties.